vent555/homework/3-task/README.md

 * Lists user name and checks for every open PR which have that.

 ### Save result file
 * Suggests to save the result file.
-Be default file will not saved.
+By default file will not saved.
 * If user makes choice to save the file, by default result will saved in home user directory.